MichielVanwelsenaere/HomeAutomation.CoDeSys3/README.md

 # MQTT enabled CoDeSys 3 Home Automation
 This CoDeSys 3.5 project is built for home automation purposes.
 The goal of the approach is to perform any critical operations like reading inputs, switching light, controlling sunscreens, etc. Inside the PLC itself and make use of MQTT events to send events to an MQTT broker.
 Using MQTT subscriptions it's possible to send commands to the PLC to switch outputs.

-The goal?
-One word: redundancy!
+The purpose?
+Redundancy on a software level but also on a hardware level!
-- PLC's are very (very) robust controllers: no PC, SoC, etc. is more robust and failure resistant.
+- PLCs are very (very) robust controllers: no PC, SoC, etc. is more robust and failure resistant.
+- Hardware continuity: Home automation providers often renew their modules every X years, modules aren't sold anymore or a full upgrade is required when something brakes.
+PLCs models and their modules are sold decades after their initial release date.
+Don't believe me?
+Check out the Wago 750 series controllers and modules.
 - Avoid performing critical operations that should work 24/7 inside a less redundant controller (it will fail sooner or later).
 - Keep your wive/girlfriend happy when you're not at home and your Rpi, Odroid, Banana Pi, Pc crashes (running your MQTT broker, OpenHab, Home Assistant, etc.).